ietf-teep/architecture/draft-ietf-teep-architecture.md

     and hypervisors; it is outside of any TEE.
 This environment and applications running on it are considered untrusted.

-  - Service Provider (SP): An entity that wishes to provide a service on devices that requires the use of one or more Trusted Applications.

   - Device User: A human being that uses a device.
 Many devices have a single device user.
 Some devices have a primary device user with other human beings as secondary device users (e.g., parent allowing